CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 Levi Stalsworth: "I will research back end options for creating a way to not have to use JavaScript for data managment, and implementing it as I gain the knowledge and availability."

+Michael Griffith: "I will work with the Google API and HTML files to take data from users in the IRC and convert it into useable API calls on Google services such as Youtube."

 -Michael Griffith
 -Cody Jandt
 -Eric Ross